serenacronin/SummerIntern2023/README.md

 Step 6: Make sure you have all the necessary files uploaded to your working directory on jansky.
 Then you can run everything like usual using the steps below!

+Step 7: Move your results (the "fits2" folder) to your home directory on jansky (because it is easiest to download from here):

+    mv -r fits2 /home/your_username/

+Step 8: Download your results by doing the following in a terminal that is on your laptop (not on jansky):

+    scp -r your_username@ssh.astro.umd.edu:/home/your_username/fits2 ~/Desktop

+This will download the folder called "fits2" to your Desktop on your laptop.
+This should include the text files and .png files you need.

 ====================================================================================
 # SET UP A CONDA ENVIRONMENT
 ====================================================================================